Israel Tariff Rates 2026: 10% on US Imports

 The US-Israel Free Trade Agreement, signed in 1985, was the first bilateral FTA the United States ever negotiated.
 It eliminated tariffs on virtually all qualifying industrial and agricultural goods between the two countries.
 For nearly four decades the FTA kept trade friction low, making Israel a preferred sourcing origin for diamonds, pharmaceuticals, and defense technology.
 The April 2025 IEEPA tariffs disrupted that relationship by layering a 17% surcharge on top of FTA preferences — the first time Israeli exporters faced meaningful US tariff costs in decades.
 The SCOTUS ruling in February 2026 partially restored the status quo by cutting the surcharge to 10% under Section 122.
 Israel is one of the world's top five diamond cutting and polishing centers, handling roughly 40% of global polished diamond trade by value.
 The Ramat Gan diamond exchange processes billions of dollars in stones each year, and most US-bound polished diamonds transit through Israeli facilities.
 Israeli footwear exports have also grown in recent years, led by brands like Naot and Source Sandals, which benefit from both FTA preferences and the lower Section 122 rate.
 If Section 122 expires in July 2026 without replacement, Israel would return to full FTA duty-free status — the most favorable tariff treatment of any non-USMCA country.

 US import duties on goods from Israel are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.
 Israel benefits from the US-Israel FTA, which can eliminate MFN base duties on qualifying goods — though the Section 122 tariff still applies on top of FTA preferences.

 To calculate the total duty on a specific import from Israel, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Israel rates with other countries to evaluate sourcing alternatives.